Zulelee/routine/README.md

 A productivity and wellness web application built with Next.js, designed to help you manage daily tasks, track health habits, maintain a daily journal, and review your weekly progress.

+## 🎯 Why I Built Routine

+I built Routine because I struggle with ADHD and find it incredibly difficult to stay focused and productive.
+Like many others, I've tried countless productivity and to-do apps, only to abandon them after 2-3 days because they never quite had everything I needed.

+### The Problem

+- **Procrastination**: I constantly stress about my tasks but only complete them when deadlines are looming
+- **Scattered focus**: Traditional apps don't address the specific challenges of ADHD
+- **Abandonment cycle**: I'd start using an app, realize it's missing something crucial, and give up

+### The Solution

+I decided to build my own productivity tool for two key reasons:

+1. **Ownership & Customization**: Since I built it, I can enhance it whenever I feel something is missing.
+Instead of abandoning the tool, I can add the features I need.

+2. **Community Impact**: I believe there are many others like me who struggle with focus and productivity.
+This app is open to the community - anyone can contribute features they think are missing.

+### What Makes Routine Different

+- **Built by someone who understands the struggle**: Every feature is designed with ADHD and focus challenges in mind
+- **Comprehensive approach**: Combines task management, health tracking, journaling, and reflection
+- **Flexible and extensible**: Easy to add new features as needs evolve
+- **Community-driven**: Open to contributions from others who face similar challenges

+Routine is more than just another productivity app - it's a tool built by someone who lives with the daily challenges of staying focused and organized.

 ## ✨ Features

 ### 🎯 Daily Task Management